 A couple of weeks ago, our local woman’s club held a holiday craft-making session for all of its members.
 During one of the sessions, I saw a group assembling a dry soup mix in a cone shaped bag.
 The leader of the session had carefully measured out ingredients for all to use for their individual bags.
 The layered mix looked colorful and interesting.
 I complimented her on the clever idea of making such an inexpensive gift packaged in a compact and attractive cellophane bag.
 Two days later, she left a couple of different soup packages on my desk while she visited my office.
 She included a little note card explaining how each of the soup mixes should be cooked.
 I was so appreciative of her gift.
 What a kind gesture!

 Naturally, I made a pot of soup when I returned home that evening.
-The Curly Soup recipe made just the right amount and tasted delicious poured over a few mini-meatballs.
+The Italian Curly Soup recipe made just the right amount and tasted delicious poured over a few mini-meatballs.
 Warm and flavorful with a crisp green salad and some crusty bread…

 I recently remade the soup and I have posted a slightly different recipe below…